kwhite2/git/lessons.md

 #### Case One: This Session

-If you [go this to workshop on GitHub](https://github.com/DHRI-Curriculum/git/issues/45) and look at the top of the page just under the workshop title, `DHRI-Curriculum/git`, you can see it is `forked from pswee001/Git_DRI_Jan_2018` (next to the red star).
-That line shows that this particular repository is building on (*"forked from"*) the curriculum for a session I presented at our January 2018 Institute.
+If you [go this to workshop on GitHub](https://github.com/DHRI-Curriculum/git) and look at the top of the page just under the workshop title, `DHRI-Curriculum/git`, you can see it is `forked from pswee001/Git_DRI_Jan_2018` (next to the red star).
+That line shows that this particular repository is building on (_"forked from"_) the curriculum for a session presented at our January 2018 Institute by "pswee" (former Graduate Center Digital Fellow Patrick Sweeney).
 If you then look at that repository, you will see that it is in turn forked from previous sessions that were developed by other GC Digital Fellows for workshops in past years.

 ![Image of what attribution looks like in GitHub](images/attribution.png)

-**Forking** is a proper function of the GitHub platform.
+_Forking_ is a proper function of the GitHub platform.
 It supports collaboration by allowing you to copy someone else's repository to your own account on GitHub while maintaining a trail of attribution and derivation.
 This function is described in further detail in the final lesson of this workshop.

 ### Collaborative Writing

-Git is also used to track changes (*version control* in Git parlance) in writing projects, especially when there are multiple authors working asynchronously.
+Git is also used to track changes (_version control_ in Git parlance) in writing projects, especially when there are multiple authors working asynchronously.
 It can be an alternative to using track changes in Microsoft Word, or comments and edits in a Google Doc.

 #### Case Two: Coauthored Publications

 Git and GitHub - together or independently - support multi-author publishing.
 Like we have done with the DHRI curriculum, you can have a shared project folder that multiple people are working from asynchronously, even on the same parts if they wanted, and then those different offshoots can be carefully folded back into the master project.
-This entails the process of creating *branches* and *merging*.
+This entails the process of creating _branches_ and _merging_.

 Git and GitHub also help with attribution by tracking individual contributions throughout.
 Additional branches could be created by a singular author as well, allowing the writer to explore different ways forward.
 The version control feature also allows authors to easily return to and compare older drafts or retrieve sections previoulsy discarded.

-**Branches** and **merging** are important functions when using Git to collaborate, but they are also advanced and thus beyond the scope of this workshop.
-See the *Resources* section at the end of the workshop for more information.
+_Branches_ and _merging_ are important functions when using Git to collaborate, but they are also advanced and thus beyond the scope of this workshop.
+See the _Resources_ section at the end of the workshop for more information.

 ### Versions Across Time